Gabriel Weston: Author

 In February 2009, Weston's book Direct Red: A Surgeon's Story, a set of 14 short stories chronicling her experiences training and practising as a surgeon, was published by Jonathan Cape in the UK.
 Elizabeth Day wrote in The Observer: "I can't remember reading a book that absorbed me so completely, that was so riveting and yet so exact, that so cherished the beauty of language even when using it to convey the ugliest extremes of disease".

 On 6 June 2013, Weston's first novel Dirty Work was published by Jonathan Cape.
 The novel explores the taboo subject of abortion.
 The Daily Telegraph wrote: "Weston brings passion to everything she does, and she is immersed in a subject that will always hold people in thrall.
 Everyone is obsessed with hospital dramas such as ER, House and Casualty.
 They provoke a thrill, the thrill of our own mortality.
 Weston’s books underpin that drama with integrity and a sense of nobility."

-Personal life

-Gabriel Weston is the daughter of former British Ambassador to the United Nations Sir John Weston.
-She is married to the Australian consultant vascular physician Alexander ("Ander") Cohen with whom she has four children and lives in London.
-She continues to practise as a part-time ENT surgeon.
+Her third book Alive – An Alternative Anatomy was published by Jonathan Cape on 6 March 2025.